 Nearly half the population of young people between the ages of 10 and 18 live in challenging situations that put them at risk of not living up to their potential.
 They need a listening ear and gentle guidance that can turn a negative situation into a life lesson.

-Our staff and mentors nurture and help young people grow their personal and professional skills leading to greater happiness and a better outlook as they come into adulthood.
+Our staff, volunteers and mentors nurture and help young people grow their personal and professional skills leading to greater happiness and a better outlook as they come into adulthood.

 Our Youth Mentor places adult volunteers with youth, based on mutual interests and personality traits, becoming life coaches and friends for young people.

 Nominate a Young Person today